akhilayyagari/RTL/README.md

 stimulus files.
 2. The hardware emulation flow should not be used for functional verification because it does not accurately represent the range of possible protocol signalling conditions that real AXI traffic in hardware may incur.
 Hardware emulation should be used to test the host code software integration or to view the interaction between multiple kernels.
 ## 4.1.
 VIP for RTL Kernel
    If you expand the simulation sources in the sources tab, you will see the AXI VIP module as **sdx_kernel_wizard_0_exdes_tb_basic**.
 Xilinx has provided a basic framework for the testbench.
-If the user needs to have a more complex testbench it should be changed depending upon user specifications(Please refer to the references for working with Xilinx AXI VIP).
-The repository contains a testbench file with the name sdx_kernel_wizard_0_exdes_tb_basic.
-Copy the contents of the file and paste it in the file in the source tab(sdx_kernel_wizard_0_exdes_tb_basic).
+If the user needs to have a more complex testbench it should be changed depending upon specifications(Please refer to the references for working with Xilinx AXI VIP).

 **NOTE : The mem_rd_addr and mem_wr_addr has to be changed(easy way of finding this is to simulate the design and note down the m00-wr_addr)**

 Click on the run simulation button in the flow navigator(Change the simualtion time to 1000ms, by default it will be set to 1us).
 The testbench has a scoreboard, it uses backdoor memory read API calls and verifies it with golden data.

 # 5. Generating XO file and packaging RTL kernel
 The final step in creating an SDx kernel is to package the generated vivado project into an xo kernel file.
 In vivado, click on the Generetat RTL Kernel button in the GUI to create the kernel.
 This will package the project as an IP, and then package the IP as a kernel xo file.
 The IP will be available in the directory <Kernel name>_v1_0.
 The xo ile wil be called <Kernel name>.xo.
 Import the kernel xo file into the SDx project to use the kernel in the SDx project.